AdrianWR/ElasticSearch-Stack/README.md

 First of all, one might need to access the `.tf` files by `cd`'ing into the `tf` directory found at the project's root.
 Then, the Terraform backend must be initialized, to be later applied its configuration with the `apply` command.
 Here I'm applying directly with the `-auto-approve` option, but you may find helpful to look through the stack to be deployed before applying (just remove the option).

+One may find useful as well to take a look at the [`variables.tf`](./tf/variables.tf) file; here, you may find default options to be used to deploy the stack, such as in which region we are deploying the infrastructure, or the node size selected.

 ```shell
 cd tf
 echo 'do_token = "6cjk17-MY-DO-TOKEN..."' > terraform.tfvars